arthurmauvezin/devops-lab/answers.md

 ## 2.8
-question: We first use the command "docker run -it raphlopes/devops-lab /bin/bash" to enter interactive mode, and then the given comman "cat /etc/*release"
+question: We first use the command "docker run -it raphlopes/devops-lab /bin/bash" to enter interactive mode, and then the given command "cat /etc/*release"

 output: